 The first and most common Medicaid option is Medicaid Waivers.
 These are often called HCBS Waivers, short for Home and Community Based Services, or 1915(c) Waivers or occasionally Section 1115 Waivers.
 Waivers allow states to pay for care and support services for individuals residing outside of nursing homes.
 Commonly, they pay for personal care (assistance with activities of daily living, such as eating, dressing, and mobility) and chore services provided for elderly or disabled persons who live in their homes or the homes of family members.

-Most states' Medicaid Waivers have an option called “Consumer Direction”.
-Consumer direction allows the beneficiary (the ”consumer” or the "care recipient") to direct or choose from whom they receive care services.
+Most states’ Medicaid Waivers have an option called “Consumer Direction.”
+Consumer direction allows the beneficiary (the ”consumer” or the “care recipient”) to direct or choose from whom they receive care services.
 With this option, the care recipient can choose to receive care from a family member, such as an adult child, and Medicaid will compensate the adult child for providing care for the elderly parent.
 In most cases, the adult child / caregiver is paid the Medicaid approved hourly rate for home care, which is specific to their state.
-In very approximate terms, caregivers can expect to be paid between $9.00 - $19.25 per hour.

 It is important to note that the phrase “consumer direction” is not used in all states.
 However, the concept of consumer direction is available in all states.
 A variety of other terms or phrases are employed to describe this same concept.
 Depending on one’s state, alternative language may include Participant Directed Services, Self-Directed Care, Cash and Counseling, Choice Programs, and Self-Administered Services.